FlyingGoatFX/Exporoll/README.md

 # Exporoll
-A tonemapper DaVinci Resolve DCTL that can be used to create a pleasing rolloff curve for linear or HDR picture while maintaining linearity in shadows and midtones.
+A tonemapper DaVinci Resolve DCTL that can be used to create a pleasing rolloff curve for linear or HDR picture while preserving linear contrast in shadows and midtones.